 4. Be Open to Feedback

-Once your game is published and available to the public, you should leave space for further improvements and feedback from the userbase.
-Make sure to listen to feedback, comments and suggestions from your international community as it will help you refine the game’s localization further and allow for more cohesion between different languages despite the differences in culture, lingo and vocabularies.
+Once your game is published and available to the public, leave space for further improvements and feedback from the user base.
+Make sure to listen to feedback, comments, and suggestions from your international community, as they will help you refine the game’s localization further and allow for more cohesion between different languages despite the differences in culture, lingo, and vocabulary.

-Likewise, your international userbase will undoubtedly have more suggestions on which languages to localize your game into, extending your reach further.
-Working closely with your community will ensure the longevity of your game, its monetization, as well as give you the opportunity to add new features, content expansions and bug fixes in the indefinite future.
+Likewise, your international user base will undoubtedly have more suggestions on which languages to localize your game into, extending your reach further.
+Working closely with your community will ensure the longevity of your game and its monetization and give you the opportunity to add new features, content expansions, and bug fixes in the indefinite future.

 Long-Term Game Development (Conclusion)